 Test different overlays with A/B testing in paid ads to see which message resonates best.

-4. Show the Product in Action
+4. Show the product in action

 Static beauty shots rarely perform.
 Demonstrate the product solving a problem or improving someone’s life.